DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "I see, so you broke it."

-Before Kay who was nodding, Rinne smile instantly froze.
+Before Kai who was nodding, Rinne smile instantly froze.

 "Rinne."